.VOI Recorder

 With .VOI Recorder you can create a greeting in a WAV file, and edit it to your heart's content using one of the many popular WAV file editors available as Free/Shareware.
 The resulting WAV file can then be converted to .VOI format and used as the greeting for your TAM application.

-The interface is similar to Microsoft Sound Recorder, and can be used to record and play .VOI files.
+The interface is similar to M$ Sound Recorder, and can be used to record and play .VOI files.

 Over the years, I've received emails from folks who wanted to convert old .VOI files so that they could listen to them again.
 Here's all the advice I can offer:

-These days, I would recommend buying a 486-class PC on ebay, and installing DOS6.22 and Win3.1 on it.
+These days, I would recommend buying a 486-class PC on ebay, and installing DOS6.22 and Win3.1 on it (Win95 might be ok given the latest drivers for an Mwave card).
 Then get an Mwave modem/sound card (make sure it includes ALL its driver diskettes!) and install it along with its drivers.
 Both of these should be easily obtained on ebay.
+(Note: Some of the earlier Mwave drivers do not support the WAV/VOI conversion, so I would recommend getting an OfficeF/X card which was one of the last Mwave cards made.
+The 2.03 drivers have the needed tpswave.dll file, and I have these drivers if you need them.)
 My guess is that the hardest thing to get would be a working 500meg (or so) hard drive.
 Those are rare these days.
 A hard drive that is too big might not be compatible with a 486 machine.
 My approach is usually to look for a machine on ebay that is complete (hard drive, video card, memory, etc...) and that the seller claims to have tested thoroughly.

 If you do manage to get an Mwave system running, let me know as I have one or two .voi files sitting around waiting to be converted for people.
 Thanks.